 Necrosis is a form of cell injury that results in the premature death of cells and tissue, caused by external factors such as toxins, trauma and infection.
-Furthermore, Necrosis may prevent wound healing and may require surgical correction, implant removal, disfigurement, permanent scarring and can even be fatal.
-If Necrosis does occur, it is often necessary to remove necrotic tissue surgically, a surgical process known as ‘debridement’.
+Necrosis can prevent wound healing and may result in surgical correction, implant removal, disfigurement, permanent scarring and can even be fatal.

 Other side effects as a result of smoking and surgery

-Patients who smoke have a much higher risk of the following side effects:
+Clients who smoke or nicotine based vape have a much higher risk of the following side effects:

 - Slower healing time

 - Worsened scarring